Create a technical file

 You make sure your product meets these requirements.
 And in the technical file, you set out in detail what standards you have used, and which technical specifications ensure that your product is safe.

-Make sure the technical file is readable
+Make sure the technical file is readable and understandable

 Anyone dealing with your product must be able to read and understand the technical file.
 EU legislation states that the technical file must be written clearly in a language used in the country where the product is sold.
-This can also be the second or third language of that country.

 Keep the technical file